 Yusupov Palace is the site where repeated attempts had to be made before Grigory Rasputin was killed.

 Months before they were hounded out by the 1917 revolution, Russia's already stressed nobles had another problem on their plate: Grigory Rasputin.

 They feared Rasputin, a big-bearded bear of a man who claimed mystical healing powers, was exerting undue control over the Russian royal family and sought to bump him off one evening at the Yusupov Palace.

 This proved no mean feat.

 First poisoned cakes failed to fell him, then two bullets.

-Eventually, he suffered a fatal shot and endured a brutal beating before his body was dumped in icy waters of the Moika, just to make sure.
+Eventually, he endured a beating and suffered a fatal shot before his body was dumped in icy waters of the Moika River, just to make sure.